 3) It’s a great way to share the vegan love

 We really care about the planet, people and animals too… that’s why we’re vegan and so we naturally want to share the vegan love and show other people just how easy it is to live a cruelty free, plant-based lifestyle.
 If we can do it whilst travelling long term, away from our home comforts, then anyone can.
 We love showing people how adaptable most hotels, restaurants and even street food vendors can be and we love helping these people realise that offering vegan options makes good sense for their business.

 Social media helps us share all the amazing moments we have on our vegan travels and also helps us encourage and help other people who are thinking about going on a vegan travel adventure of their very own, which makes us very happy indeed.

-Thanks to the new weekly Vegan Travel Chat and the Vegan Travel Facebook page we can talk about vegan travel until our heart is content, whatever part of the world we are in.
+Thanks to the Vegan Travel Facebook group we can talk about vegan travel until our heart is content, whatever part of the world we are in.
 Vegan travellers have some slightly different needs to other travellers as we often want to find the least harmful, most ethical way to spend time in a different country and want details of where to go, what to eat and what supplies we might need to take with us.